 A few days before I left Santa Fe forever, I took a big stack of books over to the best used bookstore in town.
-I explained my situation to the owner.
-I got some cash and a bit of credit, too, which I used to buy a nice hardcover of Felisberto Hernández’s short stories.
+I explained my situation to the owner, who offered me some cash and a bit of credit, too, which I used to buy a nice hardcover of Felisberto Hernández’s short stories.
 After I explained that I was leaving Santa Fe for Lima, D., the bookseller ringing me up, said: “Oh, Gary is from Lima!”
 Who?
 Gary, he explained—he’d worked there for a few months and had just returned to Lima.
-Imagining a turtlenecked sallowfaced poet and instructor at La Católica, I asked D. for Gary’s email address.
+Imagining a turtlenecked sallowfaced poet and instructor at La Católica, I asked the bookseller for Gary’s email address.

 A few days after I arrived, I emailed Gary to see if he wanted to meet up for a beer, then I changed my mind and asked if he wanted to meet up for a chilcano instead.
 We arranged to meet at the Queirolo, which had become my favorite bar in the time I’d spent in Lima over the past few years.
 There are very few bar-bars in Lima, in the American or Irish-pub style sense.
 Instead, there are old, fusty places in the centro like the Maury or the bar at the Hotel Bolívar, and there are new, self-conscious imitations like Barranco Beer Company.
 Most everywhere else is the kind of place where you sit down at a little table, and the Queirolo is perhaps the nicest example of this kind of place.
 Grim, khaki-shirted waiters—almost all of them middle-aged or elderly men—come and take your order and, all without making eye contact, slam your food or drinks down on their return.
 It’s a really lovely place.